pingcap/docs/query-execution-plan.md

 In the above example, the child node of the `TableReader_7` operator is `Selection_6`.
 The subtree rooted at this child node is seen as a `Cop Task` and is delivered to the corresponding TiKV.
 This `Cop Task` uses the `TableFullScan_5` operator to perform the table scan. `Selection` represents the selection condition in the SQL statement, namely, the `WHERE`/`HAVING`/`ON` clause.

-`TableFullScan_5` performs a full table scan.
-The load on the cluster rises accordingly, which might affect other queries running in the cluster.
-If an appropriate index is built and the `IndexMerge` operator is used, these come with greater query performance and reduced load on the cluster.
+`TableFullScan_5` performs a full table scan, and the load on the cluster increases accordingly, which might affect other queries running in the cluster.
+If an appropriate index is built and the `IndexMerge` operator is used, these will greatly improve query performance and reduce load on the cluster.

 #### `IndexMerge` example